microsoft/Xbox-GDK-Samples/Samples/Tools/CMakeGDKExample/readme_en-us.md

 # CMake GDK Example

-*This sample is compatible with the Microsoft Game Development Kit (March 2022)*
+*This sample is compatible with the Microsoft Game Development Kit (October 2025)*

 # Description